Kolar leaf-nosed bat: Range and habitat

 It is known from only one cave in Hanumanahalli village in the Kolar district of the state of Karnataka in India.
 Its cave is described as an inaccessibly narrow opening in granite rocks.
-Previously, it was known from a nearby cave in Therahalli village, but it is absent from that cave as of 2014.
+It was previously reported from a cave in Therhalli village, but it is absent from that cave as of 2014.
 It has not been encountered at elevations above 570 m.
 The habitat surrounding its single remaining cave consists of tropical dry shrubland.

 Conservation

 It is currently evaluated as critically endangered by the IUCN.
-The Kolar leaf-nosed bat is found in only one cave, and its population is less than 200 individuals.
-Its single cave is not on protected land, and the species itself is not protected by Indian law.
-Its habitat is under threat due to illegal granite mining.
-Granite miners have driven them out of at least two caves by setting fires; the fires make granite extraction easier.
-As reported in 2014, there was a temporary mining ban on the cave where this species is still found.
-Its critically endangered listing occurred in 2016; from 2004-2016, it was listed as Endangered.
+The Kolar leaf-nosed bat is found in only one cave, and its population is around 200-250 individuals.
+This cave was not on protected land, and until 2014, the granite hill was under threat due to illegal blast-mining.
+Granite mining activity, and fires set in caves by miners, drove out two other satellite colonies on the site.
+In 2014 however, there was a temporary mining ban on the hill.
+In 2019, an area of 225 acres comprising the hill and its immediate surroundings were designated as the Kolar Leaf-nosed Bat Conservation Reserve by the Government of Karnataka.
+The species was assessed as Critically Endangered in 2016 based on a proposal in 2014 by a team of researchers led by Bhargavi Srinivasulu; from 2004-2016, it was listed as Endangered.
 From 2000-2004 it was listed as Vulnerable, and from 1996-2000, it was listed as Near Threatened.
 There had been petitions to protect the species under the Indian Wildlife Protection Act, 1972, as all bats in India were considered vermin with the exception of two species until 2022.
 In 2022, the Indian Wildlife Protection Act was amended to add four more bat species, including the Kolar leaf-nosed bat, to Schedule I, allowing it the highest legal protection in the country.